 - Severe infections like tuberculosis, shingles, fungal infections and other bacterial or viral infections have happened in patients who take this drug.
-Sometimes, this could be deadly.
+Sometimes, these have been deadly.
 The risk is greater if you also take drugs that suppress the immune system like methotrexate or corticosteroids.
 If you get a bad infection, your doctor may stop this drug until the infection is under control.
 Call your doctor right away if you have fever, chills, or sweating; cough; muscle aches; shortness of breath; more sputum or change in color of sputum; red, warm, swollen, painful, or blistered skin; weight loss; stomach pain; diarrhea; pain with passing urine or passing urine more often; or feeling tired or weak.

 - TB (tuberculosis) has been seen in patients started on this drug.
 These patients were exposed to TB in the past, but never got the infection.
 You will be tested to see if you have been exposed to TB before starting this drug.